AVSLab/basilisk/src/simulation/environment/groundLocation/groundLocation.rst

 via the specifyLocation method, or in planet-centered planet-fixed coordinates directly via the ``r_LP_P_Init`` attribute) and a planet position/attitude message (i.e., an instance of :ref:`SpicePlanetStateMsgPayload`);
-to compute access, at least one :ref:`scPlusStatesMsgPayload` message must be added to the module using the ``addSpacecraftToModel()`` method.
+to compute access, at least one :ref:`SCStatesMsgPayload` message must be added to the module using the ``addSpacecraftToModel()`` method.
 The first spacecraft is 0, the second is 1, and so on.

 Module Assumptions and Limitations